oxc-project/javascript-parser-in-rust/blog/ecma-spec.md

 ## Chapter 12 ECMAScript Language: Lexical Grammar

-For more in depth explanation, you can read the V8 blog on [Understanding the ECMAScript spec](https://v8.dev/blog/understanding-ecmascript-part-3).
+For more in-depth explanation, you can read the V8 blog on [Understanding the ECMAScript spec](https://v8.dev/blog/understanding-ecmascript-part-3).

 ### [Chapter 12.9 Automatic Semicolon Insertion](https://tc39.es/ecma262/#sec-automatic-semicolon-insertion)